 | Second set of safety checks at the base camp:

-8. Health check at base camps: Once trekkers reach the base camp, before they enter their rooms / tents, their COVID certificate, oxygen saturation, BP and general health will be checked immediately.
+8. Health check at base camps: Once trekkers reach the base camp, before they enter their rooms / tents, their oxygen saturation, temperature and general health will be checked immediately.
 Their status will be updated on our IH Trek Vitals App.

 9. Immediate action upon noticing symptoms: If any team member shows any COVID-19 symptoms, then, he/she will be immediately isolated and sent back to the base city.

-10. Freshly sanitized equipment for trekkers: Once trekkers get past the initial tests, they will be assigned their own freshly sanitized sleeping bags and liners, even at the base camp.
+10. Freshly sanitized equipment for trekkers: Once trekkers get past the initial tests, they will be assigned their own freshly sanitized hygiene liners, which they use inside their sleeping bags.
 These will be used throughout the trek.

 11. Personal equipment for every trekker: Trekkers will not exchange their sleeping bags / liners or tents throughout the trek.
 Each of these will be numbered so they identify their own gear.